shyper-org/Unishyper/README.md

 ]
 ```

-By default, Rust-ShyperOS's network interface uses `10.0.0.2` as IP address, `10.0.0.1`
+By default, Unishyper's network interface uses `10.0.0.2` as IP address, `10.0.0.1`
 for the gateway and `255.255.255.0` as network mask.

-Currently, Rust-ShyperOS does only support network interfaces through [virtio-net](https://www.redhat.com/en/blog/introduction-virtio-networking-and-vhost-net).
+Currently, Unishyper does only support network interfaces through [virtio-net](https://www.redhat.com/en/blog/introduction-virtio-networking-and-vhost-net).
-To use it, you have to start Rust-ShyperOS in Qemu with following parameters:
+To use it, you have to start Unishyper in Qemu with following parameters:

 ```Makefile
 QEMU_NETWORK_OPTIONS := -netdev tap,id=tap0,ifname=tap0,script=no,downscript=no \